Clarifai/docs/docs/sdk/Model-Training-Tutorial/visual_segmenter.md

 # Visual Segmenter

-**Learn how to train a visual segmenter model using Clarifai Python SDK**
+**Learn how to train a visual segmenter model using Clarifai SDKs**
 <hr />

 A visual segmenter model is used in computer vision to partition images or videos into distinct regions or objects.
 Through sophisticated techniques like pixel-based analysis, region grouping, edge detection, or deep learning, a visual segmenter can identify boundaries and patterns within visual data, effectively dividing the image into meaningful segments.
 You can learn more about Visual Segmenter [here](https://docs.clarifai.com/portal-guide/model/model-types/visual-segmenter).